 Families should consider mobility solutions that enhance independence and quality of life.
 For instance, products like VELA chairs provide comfort and support, potentially delaying the need for early nursing home admission.
 Exploring Mobility Solutions for Elderly Care can be invaluable for facilities aiming to minimize fall risks and enhance resident autonomy.

 Choosing a nursing home is a significant decision requiring careful consideration.
 Seeking advice from industry experts or consulting with caregivers provides invaluable insights into selecting a facility that aligns with financial and care needs.
-Smart home features, including voice-activated assistants, automatic lighting, and remote door locks, are increasingly recommended to reduce fall risks and help seniors comfortably age in place.[5]
+Now, smart home and bathroom safety features—including voice controls, automatic lighting, sensor-based fall detection, and remote door locking—are strongly recommended for aging in place and to extend autonomy for both in-facility and at-home care.[3]
+[5]

 Balancing Quality Care with Innovative Alternatives